 4. Post-processing: Feed links.txt in their built-in Vulnerability Scanner.

-AnalysisProsDorkPlus is the best tool out of the 3 in this article for multiple reasons: - It is the - It is the - It has the smoothest GUI in the market
+AnalysisProsDorkPlus is the best tool out of the 3 in this article for multiple reasons: it's the fastest option, uses the least bandwidth, and has the smoothest GUI on the market.

-It's less modular than A-Parser, you won't be able to target news, images or full configure the scraper.
-It's also a bit more expensive than A-Parser.
+It’s less modular than A-Parser, so you can’t target news or images or fully customize the scraper.
+It’s also a bit pricier than A-Parser.

-A-Parser is a known all-in-one tool with a GUI rather than a CLI and includes a fair amount of engines such as Google, Bing, Yahoo and so on.
-It has multiple features such as:
+A-Parser is a well-known all-in-one tool with a GUI instead of a CLI and supports a wide range of engines such as Google, Bing, and Yahoo.
+Notable features include:

 1. Prepare your dorks (queries) in a text file, for example dorks.txt